STN-DTS/stn-dts.github.io/docs/_posts/2025-11-06-a-case-for-invariant-domains.md

 layout: post
 title: "A Case for Invariant Domains"
 date: 2025-11-06
+author: Greg Baker
-categories: [software engineering, domain driven design]
+categories: software engineering, domain driven design
 ---

 Over the last decade or so, I've observed (and even participated in) a troubling